 Source: Case No. C-362/14, 6 October 2015, accessible at: http://curia.europa.eu/juris/document/document.jsf?docid=169195&doclang=EN

 In Maximillian Schrems v Data Protection Commissioner, Mr Schrems – a European citizen – lodged a complaint with the Irish Data Protection Commissioner that some or all of the data that he had provided to Facebook was transferred from Facebook’s Irish subsidiary to servers located in the United States of America (US), where it was processed.
-As the US does not have a comprehensive data protection law, Mr Schrems argued that the law and practice in the US did not offer sufficient protection against surveillance by the US public authorities, and did not meet the test for adequacy as contemplated under European law.
+As the US does not have a comprehensive data protection law, Mr Schrems argued that the law and practice in the US did not offer sufficient protection against surveillance by the US public authorities and did not meet the test for adequacy as contemplated under European law.

 The Court of Justice of the European Union (CJEU) upheld the claim, noting that the protective rules laid out in the data sharing arrangement between the European Union (EU) and the US (known as the ‘Safe Harbour Agreement’) could be disregarded by the US where they conflicted with national security, public interest and law enforcement requirements of the US.
 The CJEU held that any legislation permitting the public authorities to have access on a generalised basis to the content of electronic communications must be regarded as compromising the essence of the right to privacy.
-Furthermore, the CJEU was of the view that legislation that does not provide for an individual to pursue legal remedies to access one’s personal information, or to have such information rectified or erased, compromises the essence of the right to effective judicial protection.
+Furthermore, the CJEU found that legislation that does not provide for an individual to pursue legal remedies to access their personal information, or to have such information rectified or erased, compromises the essence of the right to effective judicial protection.

 Accordingly, the CJEU declared the Safe Harbour Decision invalid, with immediate effect.
 In line with this judgment, the threshold that has been established for determining the adequacy of protection is to ascertain whether it is “essentially equivalent.”

-Regional data protection frameworks in Africa
+Data protection frameworks in Africa

 As noted in the Data Protection Guidelines, in considering the relevant data protection framework, it is necessary to understand the African context and the particular characteristics that arise:(4)